johnnyw66/CPU/README.md

 Please do let me know if you find any problems.

 **Known Problems.**
-If I run the CPU with a very high frequency - I noticed that erroneous digits were appearing in the wrong LED segments.
+If I run the CPU with a very high frequency - I noticed that erroneous LED segments were sometimes being lit.</br>

 After spending some time debugging the circuit (using Logisim logic to 'watch' for a particular segment pin going 'high')- I've come to the conclusion that the problem is with LogiSim.
 I'm still investigating!